Training generations of mental health professionals

 - TF-CBT (Trauma-Focused Cognitive Behavioral Therapy)

-- Hours: A calendar year’s commitment of a minimum of 16 to 20 hours per week (inclusive of supervision) is expected (9 or 12 months).
+- Hours: A calendar year’s commitment of a minimum of 16 to 24 hours per week (inclusive of supervision) is expected.

-- Compensation: No financial compensation is provided; however, meals are provided and parking is reimbursed ($60/mo.)
+- Compensation: Meals are provided and parking is reimbursed.